How to be happy in life: The ultimate guide

 When someone asks you if you’ve had a good day smile and give a positive reply.
 If you don’t feel positive or optimistic right away, that’s fine!
 Fake it till you feel it!

 A lot of people leave school and have never attempted to try to learn anything else that interests them.
 The sense of accomplishment gained from learning and conquering new things is not only great for brain function but also great for increasing happiness levels!

-Learning doesn’t have to involves enrolling in a class you could:
+Learning doesn’t have to involve enrolling in a class, instead you could:

 - Every day, read a chapter of a book just for fun

 - Decide to become an expert in a specialized topic and begin collecting (and reading) books on the subject

 - Every weekend, discover a new area near where you live

 - Subscribe to a newspaper or a periodical of special interest

 - Join an internet discussion group devoted to a topic that you think might be interesting